 (Religious Society of Friends)

-Worship at 5 pm in the Laurel
+Unprogrammed worship at 5 pm in East Oakland

-Please join our Worship Group,
+Please join our worship group,

 We sit in silent prayer, seeking the still center where we might sense the presence of God.
 There are no hymns, no sermons, no set prayers, no responsive readings.
 Together, we are listening for the Living Christ, the Inner Light.
 Everyone shares responsibility for vocal ministry; God may call anyone to be a messenger, regardless of experience, age or education.